-Ways to Combat Your Dog’s Desire to Wake You
+Ways to Deal With Your Dog’s Desire to Wake You

 Because the reasons for your dog’s early morning wake-up calls can vary, there are many ways you can prevent this behavior once it starts.
 In addition to ignoring your dog’s non-urgent wake-ups, consider these options:

-- Use an automatic feeder to take care of serving breakfast kibble to your pup or free-feed the dog during the night to stop doggy wake-up calls due to early-morning hunger pangs.
+- Try an automatic feeder to take care of serving breakfast to your dog.
+You can also free-feed your dog during the night to stop doggy wake-up calls due to early-morning hunger pangs.

 - Provide an indoor potty spot for your dog to use during the night to prevent bathroom requests in the morning.
-Or, give your dog access to a doggy door to eliminate in the yard without you.
+Alternatively, give your dog access to a doggy door so they can pee or poop in the yard on their own.

-- Ensure that your dog has a quiet sleeping area away from windows where outside critters or noisy neighbors could disturb your pup’s sleep.
+- Make sure your dog’s bed or crate is in a quiet area.
+It’s a good idea to keep this sleeping space away from windows, since outside critters or noisy neighbors could disturb your dog’s sleep.

-- Give your pooch some toys to play with throughout the night, especially interactive puzzle toys that encourage dogs to hunt for bits of kibble, to prevent wake-up calls due to boredom.
+- Give your dogs some toys to play with throughout the night, especially interactive puzzle toys that encourage dogs to hunt for bits of kibble, to prevent wake-up calls due to boredom.

-- Spend quality time with your dog during the day and allow your dog to sleep in or near your bedroom on a bed of their own.
-This way, your dog won’t feel neglected and want to wake you up to spend time with you.
+- Spend quality time with your dog during the day.
+Allow your dog to sleep in or near your bedroom on a bed of their own.
+This way, your dog won’t feel neglected.
+It’s less likely they’ll suddenly wake you up to spend time with you.

 Why Exercise Helps Stop Your Dog From Waking You

-To reduce your dog’s desire for early morning activity, keep morning walks brief and make afternoon and evening the time for more extensive training and exercise, advises Ellis.
-These sessions will tire out your dog and the pooch will want to sleep in the next morning.
+To reduce your dog’s desire for early-morning activity, keep morning walks brief.
+Make afternoon and evening the time for more extensive training and exercise, advises Ellis.
+These sessions will tire out your dog, who will want to sleep in the next morning.
 “Don’t forget that boredom is one of the top reasons for destructive behavior and you don’t want that to be your pet’s next idea,” she cautions.

 How AKC Activities Help Keep Dogs Active

-Gramm advises that dogs need mental stimulation in addition to their physical exercise, and AKC training classes and activities are some of the best ways for them to exercise their brains.
-“Dog’s love to learn and love the camaraderie of working together with their owners.
+Gramm advises that dogs need mental stimulation in addition to their physical exercise.
+AKC training classes and activities are some of the best ways for them to exercise their brains.
+“Dogs love to learn and love the camaraderie of working together with their owners.
 In this vein, I wholeheartedly recommend participation in AKC-related programs and events,” she says.

-Participating in sports like agility, scent work, and AKC Rally events provide a positive outlet for your dog’s excess energy and will get your pup tired enough to sleep through the night and into the morning.
+Participating in sports like agility, AKC Scent Work, and AKC Rally provide a positive outlet for your dog’s excess energy.
+They’ll likely tire out your dog, so they’ll be able to sleep through the night and into the morning.